 TDD Frame Structure

-The general TDD frame structure is shown in figure 4.
+The general TDD frame structure is shown in Figure 4.
 It has a DL subframe followed by TTG and then UL subframe followed by RTG.
-Figures 5 & 6 shows the frame structure in more details.
-(Note: the PLMR channels may or may not be contiguous) To maintain per frame overhead at an acceptable level, the per frame overhead components (preamble, FCH and MAPs) are decoupled from the frame, i.e., they are not present in every frame.
+Figure 5 and Figure 6 show the frame structure in more detail.
+(Note: The PLMR channels may or may not be contiguous.)
+To maintain per frame overhead at an acceptable level, the per frame overhead components (preamble, FCH and MAPs) are decoupled from the frame, i.e., they are not present in every frame.